-(1) For a reconciliation of Adjusted EBITDA, Adjusted SG&A, Adjusted results from operating activities, and Adjusted net income (loss), to the most directly comparable measure calculated in accordance with IFRS, see "Non-IFRS financial measures" below.
+(1) For a reconciliation of Adjusted EBITDA, Adjusted SG&A, Adjusted results from operating activities, and Adjusted net income (loss), to the most directly comparable measure calculated in accordance with IFRS, see "Non-IFRS financial measures and ratios" below.

-Non-IFRS financial measures
+Non-IFRS Financial Measures and Ratios

-The Company uses certain non-IFRS financial measures for purposes of comparison to prior periods, to prepare annual operating budgets, and for the development of future projections.
-These measures are not recognized measures under IFRS, do not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similarly titled measures presented by other companies.
-Rather, these measures are provided as additional information to complement those IFRS measures by providing further understanding of our results of operations from management's perspective.
+The Company uses certain non-IFRS financial measures and ratios for purposes of comparison to prior periods, to prepare annual operating budgets, and for the development of future projections.
+These measures and ratios are not recognized measures under IFRS, do not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similarly titled measures presented by other companies.
+Rather, these measures are provided as additional information to complement those IFRS measures and ratios by providing further understanding of our results of operations from management's perspective.
 Accordingly, they should not be considered in isolation nor as a substitute for analysis of our financial information reported under IFRS.